Show All Answers

 Just ask any library staff member for help.
 We’d love to show you how it works and answer any questions you have.

-Free library accounts automatically created for all ISS students each school year.
+Free library accounts automatically created for all Iredell County students enrolled in public or charter schools.

 No fines or late fees!
 Students are solely responsible for lost or damaged items.